async-aws/aws/docs/compare.md

 instance `aws-async/s3` + `aws-async/core` weighs **0.6Mib**, while official AWS
 PHP SDK weighs **22MiB** regardless of the number of API services you use.

-This have an increased importance if you are using Docker or if you deploy your applications on AWS Lambda.
+This has an increased importance if you are using Docker or if you deploy your applications on AWS Lambda.

 ## Mock and testing